First thinning of conifer forests

 - Check contractors for appropriate insurance.
 Make sure you have a harvesting contract in place with a timber buyer before beginning to thin.

 - Co-operation between forest owners in the timing and co-ordination of harvesting operations is beneficial to all.

 - And last but not least, follow all Health and Safety regulations during thinning operations!

-John Casey, Forestry Development Officer with Teagasc explains how to prepare your forest for timber harvesting.
-He discusses thinning, timber categories, sales contracts and more.
-Filmed at a Talking Timber event, Charleville, Co Cork, June 2019.
+John Casey, Forestry Adviser with Teagasc explains why thinning your forest is important.
+Filmed at a Talking Timber event in Co Cork, June 2019.